aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-projects/working-with-extended-attributes-of-a-project/_index.md

 ### **Creating a New Extended Attribute and Adding it to Task**
 To add a new extended attribute for task or resource, we first need to define and add the extended attribute definition to the ExtendedAttributes collection.
 [ExtendedAttributeDefinition](https://apireference.aspose.com/tasks/net/aspose.tasks/extendedattributedefinitioncollection/methods/index) class is used to define a new ExtendedAttribute in a project.
 The FieldId must be set for proper defining an Extended attribute which is linked to [ExtendedAttributeTask](https://apireference.aspose.com/tasks/net/aspose.tasks/extendedattributetask) (in case of Task) or [ExtendedAttributeResource](https://apireference.aspose.com/tasks/net/aspose.tasks/extendedattributeresource) (in case of Resource).
 The following sample code shows how to define a new Extended Attribute for Text1 field of project.
 Once the Extended Attribute definition is complete, you can now create a new Extended Attribute from it and assign it to a task.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-WorkingWithExtendedAttributes-CreateExtendedAttributes-CreateExtendedAttributes.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-WorkingWithExtendedAttributes-CreateExtendedAttributes.cs" >}}

 ## **Writing Updated Extended Attribute Definitions and Values to MPP**
 Aspose.Tasks for .NET supports updating extended attribute data in a Microsoft Project MPP file and save it back.